mitsuba-renderer/drjit/docs/what.rst

 **That's it**.
 It doesn't do much, but it does this *very efficiently*.

-Perhaps the most significant difference to the majority of existing tools is that Dr.Jit is *not* a machine learning library.
-Its sweet spot are non-neural programs characterized by *embarrassing parallelism*---that is to say, programs with large data-parallel regions.
+Perhaps the most significant difference to the majority of existing tools is that Dr.Jit is *not primarily* a machine learning library.
+While it does provide support for neural network :ref:`evaluation and training <neural_nets>`, it its sweet spot are non-neural programs characterized by *embarrassing parallelism*---that is to say, programs with large data-parallel regions.
 A good example of this are `Monte Carlo
 <https://en.wikipedia.org/wiki/Monte_Carlo_method>`__ methods with their
 parallel sample evaluation (indeed, the reason why this project was originally created was to provide the foundation of `Mitsuba 3